rh9891/ServerSideAPIs/README.md

 ## Acknowledgments

-A heartfelt thanks to Github user, Jody Russell, whose code I looked to for inspiration and guidance whenever I found myself stuck in creating the weather dashboard application, especially when coding the UV index (and requiring the second ajax call) and understanding how to render the weather icons onto the page.
+A heartfelt thanks to fellow coder, Jody Russell, whose code I looked to for inspiration and guidance whenever I found myself stuck in creating the weather dashboard application, especially when coding the UV index (and requiring the second ajax call), and understanding how to render the weather icons onto the page.

 ## Built Using